PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 This will start a server at port number `3001`.

-Start the frontend server by running the following command in the `lambda/solana-memo-lambda-invoke/frontend` directory.
+Start the frontend server by running the following command in the `solana/lambda/frontend` directory.

 ```sh
 npm install
 npm run start
 ```

-The demo application allows you to invoke method in solana-memo-lambda-invoke
+The demo application allows you to invoke method in lambda

 ## User Guide